tmk-tran/eda-solo-project-2023/README.md

 ### Installing

 ## Development Setup Instructions
+- Create a database named 'your database name',
+- The queries in the database.sql file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
+The project is built on Postgres, so you will need to make sure to have that installed.
+We recommend using Postico to run those queries as that was used to create the queries.
 - Run `npm install`
 - Create a `.env` file at the root of the project and paste this line into the file:
   ```